 5 Top Karting Tips For Heavy Drivers

 To kick things off, I want to focus on one of the most prevalent things heavier drivers will encounter on a track where weight can make big differences.
 And that, as you can probably already tell, is all about how the kart handles.

 Compared to smaller, lighter drivers, you will find that having more weight on your side greatly improves traction on the track.
-There’re many reasons for this, but it ultimately boils down to having more points of contact with the asphalt beneath the wheels; hence, more traction.
+There are many reasons for this, but it ultimately boils down to having better contact with the asphalt beneath the wheels, which gives you more traction.

 Having better traction will be a huge boon in rainy, slippery conditions where your kart will be struggling to find any traction at all.
 Extra weight compared to others racing around you will keep the kart on the track far better, making heavier drivers a force to be reckoned with in wet weather (provided you know how best to tackle those conditions).